DataDog/integrations-core/hazelcast/README.md

     Clone and edit the [integration pipeline][9] if you have a different format.

-3. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+3. Collecting logs is disabled by default in the Datadog Agent.
+Enable it in your `datadog.yaml` file:

    ```yaml
    logs_enabled: true